 CFIC keeps members informed of regulatory issues so that they can avoid costly mistakes.
 CFIC works with the following agencies in both states to advocate for YOU:

-- The North and South Carolina Departments of Agriculture on issues related to food safety;
+- The Departments of Agriculture on issues related to food safety;

 - The Departments of Revenue on tax-related issues;

-- The North Carolina ABC Commission and South Carolina State Law Enforcement Division on alcohol-permitting issues; and
+- The North Carolina ABC Commission and South Carolina Department of Revenue on alcohol-permitting issues; and

-CFIC staff closely follows Food Safety issues in both states.
-Both states operate under variations of the FDA 2009 Model Food Code and require that each store designate a Certified Food Protection Manager (CFPM).
-To become a CFPM, visit CFIC’s education portal here and click “Catalog” for the Guide to Food Safety Online, which is designed to teach the base knowledge required for a certified food safety manager and helps to prepare managers for the national certification examination.
-This adaptation of the textbook of the same name offers an online equivalent to a sixteen-hour manager certification training workshop.
-Pair the online course with the food safety manager examination for a complete program to certify food safety managers.
+CFIC staff stays on top of food safety regulations in both states.
+Both states require a Certified Food Protection Manager (CFPM) in each store.
+To become a CFPM, visit CFIC’s education portal here and click “Catalog” for the Guide to Food Safety Online, designed to teach the base knowledge required for a certified food safety manager.
+This course helps prepare managers for the national certification exam.
+You can pair the online course with the food safety manager examination for a complete program to certify food safety managers.